pokealarm/pokealarm/docs/configuration/events/monster-events.rst

-gender              Gender of the monster, represented as a single character. height              Height of the monster. weight              Weight of the monster. weight_short        Weight of the monster, truncated to 1 decimal places. size                Estimated size of the monster. big_karp            Return `big` if Magikarp weight is >=13.13. tiny_rat            Return `tiny` if Rattata weight is <=2.41.
+gender              Gender of the monster, represented as a single character. height              Height of the monster. weight              Weight of the monster. weight_short        Weight of the monster, truncated to 1 decimal place. size                Estimated size of the monster. big_karp            Return `big` if Magikarp weight is >=13.13. tiny_rat            Return `tiny` if Rattata weight is <=2.41.